Kyler Murray Puts Tua Tagovailoa on Notice That Heisman Race Is Far from Over

 Sorry, Tua Tagovailoa fans, but it's true.

-This has been the case for awhile now, but Friday night's performance in Oklahoma's season-saving 59-56 shootout win at West Virginia drove the point even further home.
+This has been the case for a while now, but Friday night's performance in the Oklahoma Sooners' season-saving 59-56 shootout win at West Virginia drove the point home even further.

-On just 27 pass attempts, Murray threw for 364 yards and three touchdowns.
+On just 27 pass attempts, Murray threw for 364 yards and three touchdowns (with one interception).
 He also rushed for 114 yards and another score.
 He now has more than 4,500 combined passing and rushing yards and 48 touchdowns.

-In case you're wondering, at this point in Baker Mayfield's Heisman campaign, he was at 4,031 combined yards and 42 total touchdowns.
+In case you're wondering, at this point in Baker Mayfield's Heisman campaign last season, he was at 4,031 combined yards and 42 total touchdowns.
 And unless Tagovailoa accounts for 1,500 yards and 13 touchdowns in the Iron Bowl, Murray is going to finish well ahead of Alabama's star in both categories.

 This is the point in the program where Alabama fans yell that it's not fair to compare their stats that way.
 Tagovailoa has spent much less time on the field than Murray has because the Crimson Tide are usually ahead by about four touchdowns at the start of the fourth quarter.